Date published

 Solution

-You can clean out those locally stored coverage profiles by deleting a ‘locally stored’ .json
+You can clean out those locally stored coverage profiles by deleting a ‘locally stored’ .json file.

 on Windows